rebelsky/csc207b/_labs/classes.md

 ### Exercise 1: Multiplication

 a.
 Extend the `Fraction` class so that it permits multiplication of two fractions.
 That is, you should add an appropriate `multiply` method to the class.

 b.
 Write an experiment that allows you to explore the behavior of the new method.
+(The experiment is simply code in `FractionExpt.java` that shows what happens when you multiply two numbers.)

 ### Exercise 2: Fractional portions